-There are recorded encumbrances for public access through trails, roads and access on the acreage for donation to the Pit River Tribe in the Hat Creek planning unit.
-There are no existing agreements for economic uses or unrecorded encumbrances on the lands that are the subject of this LCCP.
+There are recorded encumbrances for roads, a public highway, county road, a parking area, trail use, and the Pacific Crest Trail on the acreage for donation to the Pit River Tribe in the Lake Britton and Hat Creek planning units.
+There are no existing agreements for economic uses and one unrecorded grant agreement/deed restriction with the State of California by and through the Natural Resources Agency and California Trout on the lands that are the subject of this LCCP.